 The meals were the same in the private restaurant as the buffet service on deck 2.
-The only difference was that we didn't have to fight to get anything to eat as only seven of us were there, rather than around two hundred & fifty in the lower restaurant.
-Breakfast was very relaxed & we were waited on by the staff who brought us tea, coffee, fruit juice or any other drinks we asked for.
-I said good morning to Tracy, who had been having problems with her feet & would not be joining us on our morning optional tour today.
+The only difference was that we didn't have to fight to get anything to eat as only seven of us were there, rather than around two hundred and fifty in the lower restaurant.
+Breakfast was very relaxed, and we were waited on by the staff, who brought us tea, coffee, fruit juice, and any other drinks we asked for.
+I said good morning to Tracy, who had been having problems with her feet and would not be joining us on our morning optional tour today.

 Tribe Of The Three Gorges at Longjinxi.

 We were told how people lived in the Gorges as we travelled up through the beautiful area.
-We were told how people fished, worked & lived on the river & how they sang to each other as distances & the terrain made it challenging to meet each other.
+We were told how people fished, worked and lived on the river and how they sang to each other as distances and the terrain made it challenging to meet each other.
 Partway up, we also saw wild monkeys that lived there.
-These days, they seemed to do quite well being fed by the tourists who gave them food & treats as they walked past.
+These days, they seem to be doing quite well, being fed by the tourists who give them food and treats as they walk past.

-We walked along past several waterfalls that were beautiful & were told to follow our guide as there was a show about to start nearby where we would learn more about local customs.
+We walked along past several beautiful waterfalls and were told to follow our guide as there was a show about to start nearby where we would learn more about local customs.
 When we arrived, our guide had saved us a few places on a step at the front of the show where we could sit.
 He even provided us with some paper to sit on so that we didn't get our bums wet on the stone.
-The area soon filled up with about 10 English & American people & around 200 Chinese people.
+The area soon filled up with about 10 English and American people and around 200 Chinese people.

 The show was all in Chinese, but we got the gist of what the show was about.
-It appeared that the girls were singing because their friend was about to choose a husband & then would leave the village to live with him.
-There was much singing & weeping before the Matchmaker appeared in front of us & the veiled bride appeared on a balcony above us.
+It appeared that the girls were singing because their friend was about to choose a husband and then would leave the village to live with him.
+There was much singing and weeping before the Matchmaker appeared in front of us, and the veiled bride appeared on a balcony above us.
 The Matchmaker explained (in Chinese) that similar to the custom of the bride throwing a bouquet to her friends to see who will get married next at British weddings, the bride here would throw a bouquet to the man she has chosen for a groom.

 Photos from the Tribe of the 3 Gorges.